 |Students take these types of "typical" courses (with students who don't have disabilities):||

 |More about course access:||

-Project Search and Empowerment students do not take typical college courses, although they may choose to audit one or more courses.
-OPS, Bridge and FRCC students take typical college courses.
+Note that Project Search and Empowerment students do not take typical college courses for credit, although they may choose to audit one or more courses.
+OPS, Bridge and FRCC students take typical college courses for credit.

 |Students take courses that are only for students in this program:||Yes|